TylerTemp/SaintsField/Docs~/README.md

 ### `SaintsArray`/`SaintsList` ###

-Unity does not allow to serialize two-dimensional array or list. `SaintsArray` and `SaintsList` are there to help.
+Unity does not serialize nested arrays or lists. `SaintsArray` and `SaintsList` are there to help.

 The target can also be interface / abstract type.